fistralpro/dev_setup/Install.md

   RABBITMQ
 With interconnects between them and a local drive shared across windows-wsl2 and the
 container.
-We also need to have the GIT credentials available to wsl2 for cloning._
+We also need to have the GIT credentials available to wsl2 for cloning
+Dev setup between Mac, Windows and Linux will differ -> but the docker-compose
+environments should just work._

 ## Activate wsl2